zituoguan/reference/source/_posts/regex.md

 let text = "Do you like apples?";
 let regex = /apples/;

-// Output: apples
+// 输出: apples
 console.log(regex.exec(text)[0]);

-// Output: Do you like apples? console.log(regex.exec(text).input);
+// 输出: Do you like apples?
+console.log(regex.exec(text).input);
 ```